danieldkim/charlotte/README.md

 ## `load()`, `reload()`, and `back()`

 These methods delegate to the containing tab.

+If you want a page to do something different when it's reloaded you can override the default behavior in your ready event handler or onLoad callback:

+    this.reload = function() {
+      refreshSomeContent();
+    }

 ## tab